Skip to main content

 With a quick flip and swirl, that very same beer would be looking hazy and delicious, like this one.

-As we said above, the solution is as simple as flip, swirl, sip.
+As we said above, the solution is as simple as Flip it & Sip it.

-Now, that might raise a question in your mind: why has every single Allagash White I’ve had in a bar been hazy?
-Well, there are two reasons.
-Reason one is that we ship Allagash White kegs upside down.
+Now, that might raise a question in your mind: how do you make sure Allagash White is hazy if it comes on draft?
+Well, we have a reason!
+We ship Allagash White kegs upside down.
 That way, when it comes time to pour, the bartender has to flip the keg over, naturally rousing the beer’s yeast.
 Additionally, the way kegs are built makes them pull beer from the bottom, not the top.
 So that pulling motion naturally acts to swirl any yeast and proteins that may have settled to the bottom of the keg back up into solution.

-So next time you’re about to enjoy a cool can or bottle of Allagash White, just remember to flip, swirl, sip!
+So next time you’re about to enjoy a cool can or bottle of Allagash White, just remember to Flip it & Sip it!
 And in case you forget, we even added a reminder on the cans and bottles, just in case.

 Allagash White rouse your yeast message on can